|Strings||- 24 Premium Sipario (aka Salvi or Aquila Corde) SilkGut strings.

 The Harp·E can be plugged in multi-effect pedals: enjoy endless experimentation with thousands of guitar effects that work perfectly with the Harp·E electronics.
 We love all time classics like delay, wah wah, distortion, looper...

-See our "getting started" page for some videos with inspiration and tips (more to follow).
+See our "getting started" page for some videos with inspiration and tips.
+And our YouTube channel @harp_e_harp has lots of tips and suggestions.

 How compatible is the Harp·E with studio equipment?